After years of building navigation menus, below are what we have learned:

 Since a menu is rendered once, the DOM output is less than having two menus.

-One thing people often misunderstand is that there are less HTTP requests as well.
+People often misunderstand that there are less HTTP requests as well.
 It’s not true.
 All modern browsers support HTTP caching.
-So two menus having the same content will do the same amount of HTTP requests as having one menu.
+So, two menus having the same content will do the same amount of HTTP requests as one menu.

 1. Not well supported by Bricks